hruzgar/ukey-downloader/README.md

 # 🔗 ukey-downloader

 ## ℹ️ Usecase
 Download all the lesson materials from "https://ukey.uludag.edu.tr/".
 The semester finished and you want to download all the lecture-notes and slides?
 Normally you would click each download link, Create folders for each class, Rename the files (adding the week-number).
 That is just too much work to do.
-EASY NOW!!!
+Not anymore!

 ## ✨ Features
 - Downloads all the lecture-notes and slides assosiated with your student-number